by Jim Salyards

 Head of Horticulture & Internship Program Coordinator

-Week of October 16 – October 22, 2017
+Week of December 11 – December 23, 2017

 Holidays at Filoli

-Summer into Fall Garden Display:
+Fall into Spring Garden Display:

 The Rose Garden just continues to bloom and bloom this year.
 In the past it has seemed there were lulls between peaks in bloom, but the past two years, they haven’t seemed to stop blooming.
 Be sure to wander all the beds and find your favorite colored and/or scented rose.

 There is still some color in the cutting garden, including dahlias, zinnias and Mexican sunflower.